stacks-network/docs/src/pages/understand-stacks/microblocks.md

 been confirmed by an anchor block, but can be assumed to be highly likely to achieve finality in the order in which the leader packaged them.

+In most blockchains, transactions can be re-ordered and chain history can be re-written with support from enough miners.
-A primary feature of any blockchain is that it can be reordered by the miners in order to avoid malicious actors in the mining pool.
-Because of this reordering ability, any transaction (whether it is included in an anchor block or a microblock) is subject to potential reordering.
-As more blocks are added to the chain, the likelihood of a transaction being reordered decreases.
-For example, many exchanges wait until at least 3 Bitcoin blocks have been added to report a transaction as fully confirmed.
-This would be known as a 3 block confirmation.
-Microblocks provide between a 0-1 block confirmation.
-A transaction that has been included in a microblock is likely to remain in that order, and the order of the transaction is known (unlike a transaction in mempool).
+This allows a blockchain to recover from certain types of attacks, as miners can collectively agree to rewrite history and omit malicious blocks.
+As more blocks are added on top of a block that includes a transaction, the likelihood of a transaction being reordered decreases.
+For example, many exchanges wait until at least 3 Bitcoin blocks have been added to report a transaction as fully confirmed (3 block confirmation).
+Microblocks provide between 0 block and 1 block confirmation.

 -> If a transaction is dependent on a chain state that could by altered by previous transactions with serious implications, you should carefully consider whether it should be performed using microblocks.